 (2) This section binds the Crown.

-[Section 10A inserted by No. 72 of 1984 s.
+[Section 10A inserted: No. 72 of 1984 s.
 5.]

 11. Subject as aforesaid real estate to vest according to will

 Subject as aforesaid, the real estate of every deceased person shall be held by the executor to whom probate has been granted or the administrator with the will annexed according to the trusts and dispositions of such will.